RTEMS/rtems-docs/c-user/task/directives.rst

     \clearpage

 .. index:: rtems_task_wake_after()
-.. index:: delay a task for an interval
+.. index:: delay a task for a count of clock ticks
-.. index:: wake up after an interval
+.. index:: wake up after a count of clock ticks

 .. _InterfaceRtemsTaskWakeAfter:

 rtems_task_wake_after()
 -----------------------

-Wakes up after an interval in :term:`clock ticks <clock tick>` or yields the processor.
+Wakes up after a count of :term:`clock ticks <clock tick>` have occurred or yields the processor.

 .. rubric:: CALLING SEQUENCE: